 Well, luckily, you can just read this and not have to discuss your gas with anyone!

 Gas.
 We all have it!
 A certain amount is normal, natural, and healthy.
 Most people deal with gas with a polite excuse me, maybe a blush of embarrassment and move on.
-Some gas is silent, some is as loud as trumpets, some smells, some doesn't.
+Some gas is silent, some as loud as trumpets, some smell, some don't.
 Sometimes it just feels plain good to fart!

 On average men and women will pass gas 15x a day!
 Although most of it will go unnoticed because it happens at night when we're sleeping.
 That's normal farting!
 However, more than 15 farts in 24 hours would be considered by most, excessive.
 Excessive gas can become embarrassing and even painful!